pattonsgirl/CEG2410/Projects/Project2-Hosting/README.md

     - Select a CA you would use to validate your site & generate a certificate

 ### Documentation Requirements
-- Note what registrar you would choose
+- Note what registrar you would choose & why
 - Describe what steps would be needed to associate the domain name with your web server
-- Note what certificate authority you would choose
+- Note what certificate authority you would choose & why
 - Describe what you would need to provide (such as documentation of your legitimacy) to generate a certificate

 ## Part 6 - Resources Used